playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 >
 > The answer behind that is: Performance.
 The [W3 organization](https://www.w3.org/Style/CSS/#specs) (the organization who maintains the HTML and CSS standard specification) points to the tree structure of the DOM and the algorithm behind how browsers traverse the DOM (or, "visit" the nodes in order to figure out what CSS to apply)  as not being performant when allowing parent selectors.
 >
+> The reason behind this is that browsers read from top-down in the DOM and apply CSS as they find matching nodes; CSS doesn't command the browser to do anything to the DOM, but rather provides the metadata for the DOM to apply the relevant CSS when the browser comes across that specific node.
+>
-> The reason behind this is that browsers read from top-down in the DOM: They start at the root node, keep notes on what they've seen, then move to children.
-Then, they move to siblings, etc. They may have slight deviations on this algorithm, but for the most part they don't allow for upwards vertical movement of nodes within the DOM.
+> As mentioned before, they start at the root node, keep notes on what they've seen, then move to children.
+Then, they move to siblings, etc. Specific browsers may have slight deviations on this algorithm, but for the most part they don't allow for upwards vertical movement of nodes within the DOM.